getsling/RemoteConfig/README.md

 ## Installation
 1. Get the code: `git clone git://github.com/kevinrenskers/RemoteConfig.git`
-2. Drag the `RemoteConfig` folder to your project.
+2. Drag the `RemoteConfig` subfolder to your project.
 Check both "copy items into destination group's folder" and your target.

 Alternatively you can add this code as a Git submodule:

 1. `cd [your project root]`
 2. `git submodule add git://github.com/kevinrenskers/RemoteConfig.git`
-3. Drag the `RemoteConfig` folder to your project.
+3. Drag the `RemoteConfig` subfolder to your project.
 Uncheck the "copy items into destination group's folder" box, do check your target.

 However you get the code, you need to do one extra step: